Conduct an annual financial review

 - Changes in your personal or family situation.
 You may have recently lost a spouse or domestic partner, had grandchildren or moved to a different state, all of which can impact your financial plan.

-While it's a good idea to review your financial plan regularly, these milestones require a comprehensive check-in.
+While it's a good idea to review your financial plan regularly, these milestones may benefit from a comprehensive check-in.

 You're eligible to make catch-up contributions to IRAs, 401(k)s and other retirement plans.

 You can begin taking withdrawals without penalty from qualified retirement plans such as a 401(k)s, 403(b)s and profit sharing plans, if you have left your job in the year you turned 55 or older.
 Note: Does not apply to IRAs

 You can start taking withdrawals without penalty from IRAs or from qualified retirement plans.
 Some retirement plans may allow in-service distributions at age 59 ½.
 Note: 457(b) plans have no penalty.

 You're eligible for collecting partial Social Security retirement benefits; also eligible for a reverse mortgage.

 You're eligible for full Social Security benefits according to your birthday or wait up to age 70 to qualify for delayed retirement benefits.